PYBrulin/axone/README.md

 node = Node(
     name="example_node", # Name of the node
-    memory_endpoint="ExampleNodeMemory", # Name of the shared memory memory_size=4096, # Size of the shared memory
+    centralized_memory_endpoint="ExampleNodeMemory", # Name of the shared memory memory_size=4096, # Size of the shared memory
 )
 ```